talhar5/Notes/README.md

 - Abstract method can only be in an abstract class.
 - An abstract class can contain abstract methods and non-abstract methods.

+### Abstract Class:
+- Cannot be used to create classes.

 ### Interface: (another way to achieve abstraction)
 - Interface can only contain signatures of the methods and properties.
 - The keyword 'override' is not used while overriding methods of interfaces.
+- All the methods are abstract and public in an abstract class.